No Tags Found!

 Dear Sirs,

-I am from export oriented firm in textile sector, need to know procedure how to inform customer if unsafe products delivered?
+I am from an export-oriented firm in the textile sector and need to know the procedure for informing customers if unsafe products are delivered.

 Thanks and best regards,